Black Mirrors: CPT-Symmetric Alternatives to Black Holes: The Schwarzschild Black Mirror

 Following the classic Gibbons-Hawking analysis \cite{Gibbons:1976ue}, in order to extract the quantum/thermodynamic properties of this spacetime, and to define quantum field theory on it, it is standard to start in Schwarzschild coordinates (the coordinates that make manifest the full isometry group of the metric) and then ``Wick rotate" to the \textit{Euclidean} Schwarzschild metric, by replacing the Schwarzschild coordinates, $t$ and $r$, by the Euclidean time $\tau$ and Euclidean radius $\sigma>0$, defined by

 So the Euclidean Schwarzschild metric (in $\tau,\sigma$ coordinates) is given by

 For small $\sigma$ (which corresponds to the near-horizon limit in Lorentzian signature), this becomes

-One recognizes this as the metric of a 2-dimensional ($\tau,\sigma$) cone $C^2$, with a 2-dimensional ($\theta,\varphi$) sphere $S^2$ of radius $2m$ living over each point of the cone (see Fig.~2a).
+One recognizes this as the metric of a 2-dimensional ($\tau,\sigma$) cone $C^2$, with a 2-dimensional ($\theta,\varphi$) sphere $S^2$ of radius $2m$ living over each point of the cone (see Fig.~\ref{euclidean-bh}a).
 The $C^2$ has angular coordinate $\propto\tau$, and radial coordinate $\sigma$ measuring the proper distance from the tip $\sigma=0$.
-Note that, in the standard Euclidean analysis \cite{Gibbons:1976ue}, one considers the {\it one-sided} $C^2$ (the blue cone in Fig.~2a), corresponding to the black hole exterior region $I$ ($\sigma>0$).
+Note that, in the standard Euclidean analysis \cite{Gibbons:1976ue}, one considers the {\it one-sided} $C^2$ (the blue cone in Fig.~\ref{euclidean-bh}a), corresponding to the black hole exterior region $I$ ($\sigma>0$).

-Then, if the Euclidean time coordinate's period is precisely $8\pi m$ ({\it i.e.}\ if we identify $\tau\sim\tau+8\pi m$), the conic singularity at $\sigma=0$ is removed, and the one-sided $C^2$ (the blue cone in Fig.~2a) becomes a non-singular 2D Euclidean surface (the blue surface in Fig.~2b).
+Then, if the Euclidean time coordinate's period is precisely $8\pi m$ ({\it i.e.}\ if we identify $\tau\sim\tau+8\pi m$), the conic singularity at $\sigma=0$ is removed, and the one-sided $C^2$ (the blue cone in Fig.~\ref{euclidean-bh}a) becomes a non-singular 2D Euclidean surface (the blue surface in Fig.~\ref{euclidean-bh}b).
 From this, one infers that the black hole's temperature $T_{BH}$ is the inverse of this natural period: $T_{BH}=1/8\pi m$ \cite{Gibbons:1976ue}.

-After this elegant argument, we appear to be left with a smooth, complete Euclidean spacetime (the blue surface in Fig.~2b) which is usually regarded as the entire Euclidean Schwarzschild metric.
-But this blue surface corresponds purely to the Schwarzschild {\it exterior} $\sigma>0$ (region $I$ in Fig. 1a).
+After this elegant argument, we appear to be left with a smooth, complete Euclidean spacetime (the blue surface in Fig.~\ref{euclidean-bh}b) which is usually regarded as the entire Euclidean Schwarzschild metric.
+But this blue surface corresponds purely to the Schwarzschild {\it exterior} $\sigma>0$ (region $I$ in Fig. \ref{fig-kruskal-1}a).
 What happened to the spacetime {\it behind} the event horizon at $\sigma=0$?

-To answer this question, let us first take a step back to the conical geometry of Fig.~2a.
-Here it is clear that the single (blue) cone naturally extends to the double (blue+red cone) by letting $\sigma$ extend to negative values.
-Then, when we identify $\tau\sim\tau+8\pi m$ (removing the conical singularity), we obtain the full (blue+red) Euclidean Schwarzschild metric, Fig.~2b.
+To answer this question, let us first take a step back to the conical geometry of Fig.~\ref{euclidean-bh}a.
+Here it is clear that the single (blue) cone naturally extends to the double (blue+red cone) by letting $\sigma$ extend to negative values, just as Einstein and Rosen did \cite{Einstein:1935tc} on the Lorentzian side, with their coordinate $u=\sigma/\sqrt{8m}$.
+Then, when we identify $\tau\sim\tau+8\pi m$ (removing the conical singularity), we obtain the full (blue+red) Euclidean Schwarzschild metric, Fig.~\ref{euclidean-bh}b.
 Note: this full geometry still has nothing corresponding to the black hole {\it interior}; instead, it has two {\it exteriors} glued together at $\sigma=0$ (an $S^2$ of area $16\pi m^2$, corresponding to the horizon).